Here Are The Top 3 Indian Alternatives To Imported Superfoods

 - Makhanas are helpful in treating heart disease, high blood pressure

 - Amla is one of the richest sources of Vitamin C

 "Superfoods", the low-calorie and high-nutrient foods, have been taking the world by storm, setting global food trends and featuring on Instagram feeds of social media stars.
 While new fads are created every year, it looks like this one's here to stay.

-'Makhana's' or the popped seeds of the lotus plant, or the fox / gorgon nut are a potent source of protein, carbohydrates, fiber, magnesium, potassium, phosphorous, iron and zinc.
+'Makhana's' or the popped seeds of the lotus plant, or the fox/gorgon nut are a potent source of protein, carbohydrates, fiber, magnesium, potassium, phosphorous, iron and zinc.
 These seeds that look more like light cotton puffs are also low in fat and sodium.
-Their magnesium content makes them useful for those suffering from heart disease, high blood pressure, diabetes and obesity.
-Oh, and if that wasn't enough, these lotus seeds are also known to contain an anti-ageing enzyme which helps in repairing damaged proteins.
+Their magnesium content makes them useful for those suffering from heart disease, high blood pressure, diabetes, and obesity.
+Oh, and if that wasn't enough, these lotus seeds are also known to contain an anti-aging enzyme which helps in repairing damaged proteins.
 So, the next time you feel hungry, instead of that fancy mixture of garden nuts, choose this desi nutrient instead.